Soneso/stellar-ios-mac-sdk/docs/assets.md

 Assets are the units that are traded on the Stellar Network.

-Other than lumens (see below) all assets consists of an type, code, and issuer.
+Other than lumens (see below) all assets consist of an type, code, and issuer.

 Lumens (XLM) are the native currency of the network.
 A lumen is the only asset type that can be used on the Stellar network that doesn’t require an issuer or a trustline.